sampita/coding-challenge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-### Specification
+### Specification (in order of priority)

-1. When the user clicks a row, it should expand a list of that candidate's applications (Don't worry about schoolapplications).
-If the user clicks a row that is already expanded, it should close.
+1. When the user clicks a row in the list of candidates, it should expand a list of that candidate's applications (don't worry about schoolapplications).
+If the user clicks a row that is already expanded, it should close the list of that candidate's applications.
 2. When the user clicks an application line item, bring up a modal/overlay that shows all of the candidate information and information specific to that application/role.
 Some modal code has been provided in ui-kit, but feel free to use your own if you'd like.
-3. Candidate status should reflect the candidate's furthest <i>active</i> status.
-An active status is a status with status type <u>not</u> equal to Archived or Offer declined.
-Furthest status is determined by ```application.new_status._order```.
-4. Please try to make the list UI as close as possible to the screenshots.
+3. If you have time left, try to make the list UI as close as possible to the screenshots.
-5. If you still have time left, implement sorting or some way to filter the list of candidates, such as text search or status filtering.
+4. If you still have time left, implement sorting or some way to filter the list of candidates, such as text search or status filtering.

 ### Screenshots